karatelabs/karate/karate-netty/README.md

 ```

 ## `bodyPath()`
-A very powerful helper function that can run JsonPath or XPath expressions agains the request body or payload.
+A very powerful helper function that can run JsonPath or XPath expressions against the request body or payload.

 JSON example: